God Bless the Red Krayola and All Who Sail With It: Recording and production

-In an interview, Mayo Thompson said, "A lot of it was written on the fly, on the feet".

-Thompson said his label wanted another album due to the success of their debut, "but they wanted to know what the songs were, and I didn't want to tell them everything.
-So I played some tunes for them.
-Went in and made a demo".
-The album was recorded in one month, mostly on four-track.
-The group was left to their own devices; there was no use of artificial reverb on the record until the very last track, "Night Song".
+The album was recorded in one month, mostly on four-track, with no use of effects until the artificial reverb at the end of "Night Song".
+Thompson stated, "A lot of it was written on the fly, on the feet" and that the band "eschewed all technical embellishment" for recording and production.
+The album's cover art was drawn by Thompson while the title was a reference to a phrase associated with British Ceremonial ship launching.

 "Say Hello to Jamie Jones" and "Green of My Pants" were the first two songs they recorded, and they were both done in a single take.
 On the 17th, Mayo and Steve came back for an overdubbing session, and on the 18th, they cut "Leejol", "Victory Garden", "Music" and "Free Piece".
 Between the 20th and the 23rd, the album's remaining tracks were recorded, and by the end of the month, they had been edited and mixed.
 The album was finished on 9 March and submitted to Columbia Studios in Hollywood on the 25th for mastering on vinyl after Mayo returned to the studio to record more material during the first week of March.

+"The Shirt" consisted of a sound collage merging three separate written songs by the band "There There Betty Betty", "Mother" and "In My Baby's Ruth" (songs later re-recorded on the album Fingerpainting):

+I guess that we had the funniest use of the Gold Star reverb chambers.
+One night we just decided to do something funny in the chambers.
+So we went to a 7-Eleven store and got a whole bunch of those little paper bags...
+So we had a whole stack of these things, and we opened up the chamber and crawled in there.
+We put a guitar in one corner, then we started blowing up the bags with air, and then we popped them, wadded them up, and threw them at the guitar.
+We recorded the whole process and used it in a song called “The Shirt.”
+We added some tracks to that, but it was basically the song.

-On producing the record, Mayo Thompson remarked, "I’m credited on God Bless The Red Krayola and All Who Sail With It [1968].
+On producing the record, Mayo Thompson remarked, "I'm credited on God Bless The Red Krayola and All Who Sail With It [1968].
 I played a role and so did Steve but we weren't the producers.
 It was Jim Duff".

-Thompson claimed that the band "eschewed all technical embellishment" for recording.
+"Dairymaid's Lament" and "Free Piece" were previously recorded as an intended debut single by Bob Steffek at Andrus Studio in February 1967.
+"Ravi Shankar: Parachutist" (originally Parachutist) and "Green of My Pants" (originally Nickle Niceness) were partially written in late 1966, with the latter being recorded in a March 1967 demo session for International Artists later released on Epitaph for a Legend (1980).
+Sherlock Holmes and Victory Garden were originally known as "Fat Fat" and "Chromium Fuhrer".